File a Complaint

 The consumer must live in Tennessee OR the business must be located in Tennessee.

-3. Take the time to black out information, such as Social Security numbers, bank and credit card numbers and any other sensitive information.
+- Your complaint will be part of public record.
+Therefore, please take the time to black out information, such as Social Security numbers, driver’s license numbers, bank and credit card numbers, and any other sensitive information.

-4. Remember to date and sign the complaint form before faxing, mailing or submitting over the internet.
+- Remember to date and sign the complaint form.

-- What if the business does not respond to my complaint?
+- What if the business does not contact me in regard to my complaint?

-- May I call or email for an update on my complaint?
+- May I e-mail for an update on my complaint?

-Yes.
-In an effort to keep your complaint file current, please email your questions and additional documentation to the Consumer Protection Specialist assigned to your complaint.
-Please visit the Division’s Contact Page at www. tn.gov/consumer to locate your Consumer Protection Specialist’s email address.
-You can email them directly by clicking on their name.
-Please list your name and file number in the subject field of the email.
+In an effort to keep your complaint file current, please email your questions and additional documentation to the consumer protection specialist assigned to your complaint or send an email to firstname.lastname@example.org.
+Please list your name and file number in the subject field of the e-mail.

-Due to our call volume, it may take you longer to receive a response by phone than by email as it is sent directly to your Consumer Protection Specialist.
+Due to our call volume, it may take you longer to receive a response by phone than by email.

-- What if I am still not satisfied?
+- What if I am still not satisfied after the complaint process?

-This Division, by law, cannot force a business to satisfy your complaint.
-The mediation process that the Division provides relies on the voluntary cooperation of both the consumer and the business.
-Consumers who wish to seek formal legal actions based on their claims should seek a private attorney.
+The Division, by law, cannot force a business to satisfy your complaint.
+Consumers who wish to seek formal legal actions based on their claims should seek a private attorney or visit our web page on legal resources here.

 - Should I contact another Government Agency?

 The Division cooperates and works closely with other government agencies.
 If appropriate, the Division will forward your complaint to another agency for assistance.
-If your complaint is referred to another agency, you will be advised of the referral.
-In any event, your complaint will be kept on file so the Division can monitor the complaint history.
+If your complaint is referred to another agency you will be advised of the referral.
+In any event, your complaint will be kept on file so the Division can monitor the complaint history. *If you feel you are the victim of a criminal act please contact your local law enforcement immediately.
+A complaint filed with the Division does not provide any statutorily mandated stay.

 - Formal Actions